dansholds/grapple-comps-min/content/posts/14307-njbjjf-new-jersey-open-2024.md

 RULES, WEIGHT DIVISIONS & FAQ’S

---To view our rules and to weight divisions, please visit the following link: https://www.njbjjf.com/rules
+--To view our rules and to weight divisions, please visit the following link- https-//www.njbjjf.com/rules

 -Please review this page and if you do not find an answer to your questions, send an email to [email protected].